My Researchfish submission

 New to Researchfish?
 Award holders (referred to as Principal Investigators in the system) will be sent a link to activate their account, after which you will be able to enter output and impact information.
 You may delegate access for particular awards to a member of your research team to help complete the submission.

 A useful introductory 8 minute video by Researchfish shows you how to navigate the submission process, and there is a comprehensive user guide available as a PDF download.
-You can also view our researcher webinar.
+You can also view our webinar.

 Got a new award?
 We will send you an email with a link that will add your new award to your Researchfish account when you click on it.
 Don't forget to link your ORCID.

 You may enter and edit information in Researchfish at any time, but it must be verified and submitted during the submission window.
 This confirms that the information given is correct and can be used.

 You can download a full question set in advance from the Researchfish website.

 - clicking on ‘Help and support’ within Researchfish

 - using the downloads and links on these pages

 - contacting us at firstname.lastname@example.org.

 The NIHR is an active contributor to the Researchfish Steering Board.
 Researchers and research organisations can contribute to ongoing development of the Researchfish system through the various User Groups.
 Contact Researchfish for more information.
 Recent developments that the NIHR has played a part in include: